 One thing we’ll say: Your problem is (probably) your diet.
 We know that’s the last thing you want to hear, but it’s the first thing you need to fix.
 We’ll say this loud and clear: It doesn’t matter what kind of training you do, or how much—if you’re eating too many calories or the wrong foods, you will not lose fat.
-But before you jump to the meal plan, Derek Peruo, a celebrity trainer at Peak Performance gym in New York City, has a fat-loss plan that will take care of the exercise side of the equation—plus diet and nutrition tips to shed fat.
+Derek Peruo, a celebrity trainer at Peak Performance gym in New York City, has a fat-loss plan that will take care of the exercise side of the equation—plus diet and nutrition tips to shed fat.

 You should be strict about your diet every day, but you get one meal a week to eat whatever you want.
 If your discipline wavers in any department, don’t let it be your nutrition.
 Eat protein at every meal.
 It supports muscle growth, helps keep you full, and increases your metabolism.
 Lean meat, fish, eggs, and protein powders are the best sources.

 Start the day with at least 16 ounces.
 Water is filling, and more of it will help you recover from training.

 3. Do more work